a-pervaniuk/SQL_projects/SQL_Day03/README.md

 | Language                                     | ANSI SQL           |

 Please change the price of "greek pizza" to -10% of the current value.
 **Warning**: This exercise is likely to cause you to change data in the wrong way.
-Actually, you can rebuild the original database model with data from the link in the "Rules of the Day" section and replay the script from Exercises 07, 08, 09, and 10.
+Actually, you can rebuild the original database model and replay the script from Exercises 07, 08, 09, and 10.

 ## Exercise 12 — New orders are coming!